-The module uses on-chip 4K EEPROM for two purposes.
-A small (256-byte) bootloader has been installed in the uppermost three protected blocks of 68HC812A4 EEPROM by Technological Arts.
+Adapt812MAX uses on-chip 4K EEPROM for two purposes.
+A small (256-byte) bootloader has been installed in the 68HC812A4 EEPROM by Technological Arts.
 It can be used to load any s-record file into the rest of EEPROM, via the RS232 serial port, at 1200 baud.
-To use this function, reset the board with SW2 at BOOT and the JB1 switch at SGL.
+To use this function, reset the board with SW2 at BOOT, SW3 at SGL, and JB1 jumpered to "0".
 Now when you send an s-record file at 1200 baud, the bootloader will erase all but the protected block of EEPROM, and then program each byte of the s-record file into EEPROM.
-LED D1 will flash once for each s-record loaded.
+Red LED D1 will flash once for each s-record loaded.

-How it works: This bootloader program runs whenever the chip is powered up or reset in single-chip mode.
-It first examines the state of PC6 (set via SW2) to decide whether to run a user program in EEPROM or to initiate downloading (BOOT) mode.
-If the pin is pulled low, the program loads an s-record file at 1200 baud via the serial port, and "burns" it into EEPROM.
+How it works: This bootloader program runs whenever the chip is powered up or reset in single-chip mode, and looks at the state of PC6 (set via SW2) to decide whether to run a user program in EEPROM or to initiate downloading (BOOT) mode.
+If the pin is pulled low, the program loads an s-record file via the serial port, and "burns" it into EEPROM.
 If the pin is open (pulled high by the internal pullup resistor), control passes to the user program.
 This event is transparent to the user.
-The only limitation is that EEPROM Blocks 0 - 2 (\$ff00 to \$ffff) plus the pseudovector location are not available to the user.
-During downloading, the user reset vector is automatically intercepted and stored in a pseudo-reset-vector location established by the bootloader (\$fefe, \$feff).
+The only limitation is that EEPROM Block3 (\$fdfe to \$feff) is not available to the user.
+During downloading, the user reset vector is automatically intercepted and stored in a pseudo-reset-vector location (\$fdfe + \$fdff) established by the bootloader.
 It is here that the bootloader looks when the chip is reset in RUN mode, passing control to the user's program based on this vector.
-If the vector has not yet been initialized (ie. contains \$ffff), the bootloader stops in an infinite loop, flashing LED D1 to indicate an error condition.
+If the vector has not yet been initialized (ie. contains \$ffff), the bootloader waits in an infinite loop, flashing red LED D1 to indicate an error condition.

-It is virtually impossible to accidently erase the bootloader from the EEPROM, unless your program implements code to erase or program on-chip EEPROM, and it clears the Block Protect bit for the upper three "boot blocks".
+It is virtually impossible to accidently erase the bootloader from the EEPROM, unless your program implements code to erase or program on-chip EEPROM, and it clears the Block Protect bit for the upper "boot block".
 If for some reason you do erase the bootloader, you will need to use a BDM pod to re-load it.
-However, if you have only erased the Flash Utility (much more easily done), the procedure for restoring it is quite simple.
+However, if you have only erased the MAXFlash utility (much more easily done), the procedure for restoring it is quite simple.